oneapi-src/oneDNN/README.md

 ## Support
 Please submit your questions, feature requests and bug reports on [GitHub issues](https://github.com/intel/mkl-dnn/issues) page.

+**WARNING** The following functionality has preview status and might change without prior notification in future releases:
+* Convolutions with `s16` data type in source, weights or destination
+* Convolutions and auxillary primitives for 3D spatial data
+* RNN, LSTM and GRU primitives

 ## How to Contribute
 We welcome community contributions to Intel MKL-DNN.
 If you have an idea how to improve the library: